What is the IRS Regular Method Home Office Deduction?

 This article is about how to use the Regular Method home office deduction for self employed that work from home.

-As someone who is self employed you’re likely always on a search for ways to maximize your take home income.
+As someone who is self-employed, you’re likely always on a search for ways to maximize your take-home income.
 This often means maximizing your tax deductions.
-Further, if you work from home you can deduct part of your rent or mortgage.
+In regards to the home office deduction, when you work from home you can deduct part of your rent or mortgage.
 The IRS regular method for the home office deduction is one way to do that.
 Read on to learn more.

 What is the Home Office Deduction?